VadimKostinProg/Calculator/README.md

 Calculator
-Desktop calculator application is created with Windows presentation foundation, .Net Framework, C# and Xaml.
+Desktop calculator application is created with Windows Presentation Foundation framework, .Net Framework, C# and Xaml.

 Whith help of this program you can solve either simple expresions, or complex ones.
 It`s forbidden to paste text to calculator from clipboard or type it from keyboard, you can only use buttons in this application.